Peano dimension of fundamental groups: Example

 The fundamental group determines the set $B(X)$ with its topology, as well as the homotopy dimension for a planar Peano continuum $X$.
 Thus a natural question is what other topologically defined properties of a planar continuum are determined by the fundamental group.

-The following is an example of two planar Peano continua with the same homotopy dimensions for which it is known if they have isomorphic fundamental groups or if they are homotopy equivalent.
+The following is an example of two planar Peano continua with the same homotopy dimensions for which it is unknown if they have isomorphic fundamental groups or if they are homotopy equivalent.

 \begin{example} A Warsaw circle is a space homeomorphic to

 Notice that every Warsaw circle is tamely embedded into $\mathbb S^2$, i.e. the complement has exactly two simply connected components.
 Let $W$ be a Warsaw circle in $\mathbb S^2$ with complementary components $C_1,C_2$.
 Let $D(Y_i)$ be a null sequence of open discs in $C_i$ with limit set $W$.
 Let $X= \mathbb S^2\backslash D(Y_1)$ and $Y = \mathbb S^2\backslash D(Y_2)$.